 The Windy City AOC Scholarship Award Program

 The Windy City Association of Old Crows (WC-AOC) provides scholarships to Chicago-area college students studying in the fields of Science, Technology, Engineering and Math (STEM).
-The scholarship is administered by Windy City AOC Educational Foundation, a 501(c)(3) organization.
+The scholarship is administered by the Windy City AOC Educational Foundation, a 501(c)(3) organization.
 For more information on the AOC, as well as the educational foundation, or on defense related technology, please visit www.crows.org or www.jedonline.com

 · Student applicants must be a STEM major with a strong, demonstrated interest in Defense Technology.
 US Citizenship is required.

 · Student applicants must be enrolled for fall (at time of application) and spring (at time of scholarship award) at a Chicago-area college or university (“Chicago-area” strictly meaning within 140 miles of the O’Hare Airport), and must have completed a minimum of half of the credit hours required for graduation at the college level prior to application, with minimum 3.00 GPA.
 Fall courses that are in progress at time of application do not apply to this minimum.
 Typically, first and second year college students are not yet eligible, and can apply in the fall of the Junior year of college.
 Part-time enrollment is acceptable, and the student may be enrolled in an undergraduate (Bachelors degree) or postgraduate (Masters, PhD) program.

 Awards are not automatically renewed (for continuing students) – in other words, the same application process applies in the case of a former scholarship recipient.

 Scholarship Application Instructions & Requirements (for the student):

 Applications are accepted via e-mail (text based, unformatted) and must be complete and submitted ahead of the October 31 deadline.
 Applications are to be sent to WCAOCscholarship@gmail.com with the applicant name included in the subject line.
 Please do not submit file attachments; use plain text.

 Be certain to include all the following elements (and only the following elements) in the e-mailed application:

 · Name and contact information (email/phone/school and permanent addresses street/city/state/zip), college affiliation (must be in the Chicago area, within 140 miles of O’Hare, enrolled for fall and spring), and Citizenship (MUST be a US Citizen).